 TikTok is a Chinese-owned social video app with over 500 million active user worldwide, most under the age of 25.
 Users upload 15 second videos of themselves or their pets all in hopes of gaining likes and followers.
-Since January 2019, TikTok has been downloaded more than 100 million times, making it the most downloaded non-gaming app worldwide, according to Sensor Tower.
+The app reached one billion active users in September 2021, making it the sixth most popular social media platform in the world, according to Social Shepherd.

 Many of the videos are part of challenges that are started by one user and then go viral.
 The #PutItInABun challenge became popular and required users to tie their dog’s or cat’s ears together with a rubber band or scrunchie and post it on the app.
 While it may not sound like animal cruelty, animals were clearly distressed and animal welfare organizations said it opened the door to more extreme videos.

 Sun Online launched an investigation into the popular app and “uncovered videos of dogs and cats desperately trying to escape as they were battered around the head to music.”
 It is known as the #clappingchallenge or just #clapping.
 Pet owners record themselves slapping a dog or cat on the back or across the face to the tune “If You’re Happy and You Know It”, with added expletives.
 The disturbing videos were liked by millions.
 The dogs and cats are clearly distressed and attempt to bite or bat at their owners to make them stop.

 Another user alerted ASPCA in a tweet that showed one TikTok user slapping a small dog across the face.

 @ASPCA @rickygervais so TikTok has this horrible challenge where losers smack their animals in the face-I reported this guy and nothing has been done.
 Can you help?
 This is abuse and nobody cares!🤬 pic.twitter.com/GSSx6nA4KQ